8LWXpg/ptr/README.md

 Usage: ptr.exe update [OPTIONS] [NAME]...

 Arguments:
   [NAME]...
-The name of the plugins to update
+Name of the plugins to update

 Options:
   -a, --all                Update all plugins
-  -v, --version <VERSION>  Version to update to
+  -v, --version <VERSION>  Version to update
   -h, --help               Print help
 ```